-The capstone project of the UBC Certificate in Biomedical Visualization and Communication integrates and applies the skills, processes and learnings you acquired in Foundations - Seeing, Listening, Communicating, Foundations of Human Structure and Function, and Managing Creativity.

-The project consists of creating a design proposal and prototype for a true-to-life client partner with a biomedical visualization and communication need.
-It offers you an opportunity to collaborate with the greater community, including organizations external to UBC, clinical partners and researchers.
+The capstone project of the UBC Certificate in Biomedical Visualization and Communication integrates and applies the skills, processes and learnings you acquired in Foundations - Seeing, Listening, Communicating, Foundations of Human Structure and Function, and Managing Creativity in Teams.
+The collaborative project consists of creating a design proposal and prototype for a community client partner who has a real biomedical visualization and communication need.
+It offers you an opportunity to collaborate with your peers and the greater community, including organizations external to UBC, clinical partners and researchers.